 The Imagination Station is a non-profit science center in downtown Toledo, on the bank of the Maumee River.
 This was my third time visiting this museum, and the first since it had undergone an extensive amount of renovation.
 Before we take a look inside, let’s do a little tl;dr history of the location the museum sits on.

 In the late 1800s, two brothers opened up Tiedtke’s grocery store in downtown Toledo.
-By 1910 they had grown enough to construct a 6-story, nearly taking up a full city block full-service department store at the corner of Summit and Adams street.
+By 1910 they had grown enough to construct a 6-story full-service department store at the corner of Summit and Adams street that nearly took up an entire city block.

 Sadly, Tiedtke’s closed in 1972.
 The building then burned down in 1975, and the lot sat empty for nearly 10 years.
 In 1984, in an attempt to revitalize the downtown area, the Portside Festival Marketplace opened.